Learning disentangled representation for classical models: Implementation Details

-Standard CNN architecture has been used for both $\beta$-VAE and $\beta^2$-VAE as listed in Table \ref{Tab:beta} and Table \ref{Tab:beta2}, respectively.
+Standard CNN architecture has been used for both $\beta$-VAE and $\beta^2$-VAE as listed in Tables \ref{Tab:beta} and \ref{Tab:beta2}, respectively.
 Both the encoder and decoder contain four layers, but $\beta^2$-VAE has two branches in the last layer.
-All $\alpha$ in Leaky-RELU (lReLU) are set to $0.2$ and the batch size is set to $128$.
-BN stands for batch normalization \cite{ioffe15}.
+All $\alpha$ in leaky-ReLU (lReLU) are set to $0.2$ and the batch size is set to $128$.
+Here ReLU denotes linear rectification function and BN stands for batch normalization \cite{ioffe15}.
 We have used the Adam optimizer with learning rate equal to 0.001, $\beta_1=0.5$, and $\beta_2=0.999$.